Rum-Vi/learngit/readme.txt

-Git is a version control systenm.
+Git is a distributed version control systenm.
 Git is free software.